 Let’s break down each one below.

-It's hard to say whether vans are more vulnerable at home or while out and about.
+It’s hard to say whether vans are more vulnerable at home or while out and about on their motorhome holidays.
 Certainly, most vehicle thefts seem to happen at home, whilst most possession-based thefts happen while travelling.

 To start, let’s look at ways to improve safety while out on the road, for each of the 3 main areas of concern.